Too much segmentation is as bad as too little

 Segmenting your customers based on unsold inventory

 Dynamic search ads are an upsell tool for retargeting past customers, by promoting products previously viewed.
-According to travel platform Sojern, after partnering with Fairmont hotels and using Facebook’s dynamic ad offering in their advertising (which targets travel visitors by adapting ads to their past viewing history) they saw a 20% increase in revenue.
+According to travel platform Sojern, after partnering with Fairmont hotels and using Facebook’s dynamic ad offering in their advertising, they saw a 20% increase in revenue.

 Segment for you